tsteward/www.sallyanthonytaylor.com/memorial-service.md

 Unfortunately we will not be able to stream Sally’s memorial service for live viewing as previously planned, but the service will be recorded, and we will post a link for viewing the service on this page soon after the service.

-### Memorial Service Program PDF:  [Sally Taylor Memorial Service Program 19 June 2020](/uploads/Sally Taylor Memorial Service Program 19 June 2020.pdf)  Program pdf can be printed in “booklet” form.
+### Memorial Service Program PDF: [Sally Taylor Memorial Service Program 19 June 2020](/uploads/Sally Taylor Memorial Service Program 19 June 2020.pdf)Program pdf can be printed in “booklet” form.

 ## Link to view Sally’s Memorial Service:  Coming soon!